-Term Sheet -- Thursday June 27
+Term Sheet — Thursday June 27, Social Capital, TikTok

 OTHER DEALS

-• Ascensus agreed to acquire HR Simplified, a Minneapolis, Minn.-based third-party administration firm that services consumer-directed health (CDH) plans.
+–Ascensus agreed to acquire HR Simplified, a Minneapolis, Minn.-based third-party administration firm that services consumer-directed health (CDH) plans.
 Financial terms weren’t disclosed.

 EXITS

-• Investcorp Credit Management US, a New York-based subsidiary of Investcorp Bank B.S.C., agreed to acquire a majority stake of CM Investment Partners, from Cyrus Capital Partners and Stifel Venture Corp.
+–Investcorp Credit Management US, a New York-based subsidiary of Investcorp Bank B.S.C., agreed to acquire a majority stake of CM Investment Partners, from Cyrus Capital Partners and Stifel Venture Corp.

-• Integrated Oncology Network, a portfolio company of Silver Oak Services Partners, acquired e+CancerCare, an operator of outpatient cancer care centers, from KKR.
+–Integrated Oncology Network, a portfolio company of Silver Oak Services Partners, acquired e+CancerCare, an operator of outpatient cancer care centers, from Kohlberg & Company.

 FIRMS + FUNDS